focus-editor/focus/LOG.md

     + Display the search bar
     + Enter text
     + Cleanup the code for input
+    + Make sure the bar is displayed in the right place and is resized correctly
     - Search and highlight results

 - Navigating project dirs in a dialog